Erik-Lamers1/vnet-manager/config/README.md

 ## User config
 The user config defines a virtual network.
 The hosts, routers and interfaces should be defined in this config.
-Below the currently possible user config options are explained.
+Below the currently possible user, config options are explained.
 switches: 3

 ```yaml